 - Some risk and protective factors can be completely changed.
 For example, high cholesterol, which is a risk factor for cardiovascular diseases, can generally be completely changed through a strict regimen of diet and exercise.

 - Some risk and protective factors may be modified, but you are unable to change them completely.
-An example of this type of factor would be changing the availability of alcohol and other drugs, a strong risk factor for youth substance abuse.
+An example of this type of factor would be changing the availability of alcohol and other drugs, a strong risk factor for youth substance use.
 Your coalition may be able to make it harder for young people to obtain these drugs, but it is doubtful you will be able to make them completely unavailable.

 - Finally, there are some risk factors that you will not be able to affect directly.
 For example, a genetic link has been discovered for boys in relation to alcoholism.
 However, even though you can't modify these risk and protective factors directly, you do not want to ignore them.
 Instead, you might consider them when you are designing your strategic plan.
 If you know these factors exist, you can often compensate for them, at least in part, by using them to identify those who might particularly benefit from enhanced interventions.
 For example, you might build a mentoring program for boys with a family history of alcoholism into your program to help counteract that particular risk factor.